DoD-Platform-One/bigbang/base/about.md

 1. Add `bigbang` as a Git submodule.
 1. Use `bigbang/chart/values.yaml` to pull in all the packages as submodules.
 1. Use Git to list all of `bigbang`'s tagged versions.
-1. Query Gitlab's API for that `bigbang`'s least recent release, grab the release notes.
 1. Checkout that release of `bigbang`.
 1. Use `bigbang/chart/values.yaml` as the source of truth for each package's version for that release.
-1. Copy each packages' docs over.
+1. Copy each packages' docs over using declarative config from `base/packages/<package>/config.yaml`.
-1. Copy `bigbang/charter` and `bigbang/docs` over.
+1. Copy Big Bang's docs over, using `base/bigbang/config.yaml`.
 1. Reformat Helm docs contained in the `README`s.
 Creates a separate `values.md` file that is accessible via site search.
+1. Add certain tags to YAML frontmatter to aid in easier site search.
+Also patch in revision date back into page footer.
 1. Build that version of the docs.
 1. Repeat steps 4-9 for each version specified.

 ## Comparisons to other tools

 In my pursuit to write this, I did look at alternative build tools to MkDocs.
-The below contain a __subjective__ comparison betweeen MkDocs and other static site generators.
+The below contain a **subjective** comparison betweeen MkDocs and other static site generators.

 !!! note

     It is worth noting that whichever tool I went with, I would also build the pre, and post build steps in whichever language the tool was written in.
 This would ensure maximum interop across the build process.

 ### Gatsby